Rigidity of singular de-Sitter tori with respect to their lightlike bi-foliation: Rigidity of singular -tori

-\end{enumerate} Possibly exchanging the direction of the surgeries and passing to a subsequence, we can moreover assume that $T_{i,n}$ converges uniformly \emph{and monotonically to $\id_{\gamma_i}$ from above}, \emph{i.e.} that for any $x\in\gamma_i$, $(T_{i,n}(x))_n$ is decreasing for the cyclic order of $\gamma_i$ and converges uniformly to $x$.
+\end{enumerate} Possibly exchanging the direction of the surgeries and passing to a subsequence, we can moreover assume that $T_{i,n}$ converges uniformly \emph{and monotonically to $\id_{\gamma_i}$ from above}, \emph{i.e.} that for any $x\in\gamma_i$, $(T_{i,n}(x))_n$ is decreasing for the orientation of $\gamma_i$ and converges uniformly to $x$.
 Therefore: